 There are so many colors to work with.
 Some look great on walls others on the floor and some on furniture.
 But how to make synchronization of the three.
 To begin with, don’t overwhelm yourself with this technical stuff anymore.
 Look around and learn from nature.
-In your garden, you must have different colors of flowers.
-Look at how nature has cast its shadow, what colors it chooses and what the different color combinations look like.
+In your garden, you must have different hues of flowers.
+Look at how nature has cast its shadow, what colors it chooses and what the different combinations look like.
 After this find out what looks soothing to your eyes.

 The unusual combo of the dark moss green walls and coral accent couch make this room a contemporary haven.
 The pink modern sofa not only adds visual interest to this room, but it also ensures that the red accent pillows and rug don’t give a dreaded Christmas feel.

 Doing this will give you the confidence to look at the color wheel for a more accurate scheme.
 One of the basics of using is – never more than three colors in a room.

 To have a contemporary space, use soft color patterns on the walls and floors of the room.